 Rosa-Linde Fischer is a scientific audiologist at Sivantos GmbH.
 She specializes in research and optimization of hearing aid algorithms and gain prescriptions.
 She received her Ph.D. in Psychoacoustics from the Friedrich-Alexander-University of Erlangen-Nürnberg, Germany.
 Prior to joining Sivantos in 2011, Dr. Fischer worked as a clinical audiologist.

-Sebastian Pape is Head of the Audiology Expert Team and project manager within the global Sivantos research and development team.
-Some recent projects he lead include the development of the Siemens proprietary fitting formula and the audiological optimization of several signal processing features.
-Mr. Pape earned his Dipl.
+Sebastian Best is Head of the Audiology Expert Team within the global WSA research and development team.
+His team develops of the Signia fitting and sound strategy and does the audiological optimization of our latest digital signal processing platforms.
+Mr. Best holds several patents within the field of digital signal processing and drives innovations within the audiological development.
+He earned his Dipl.
 Eng degree at the Technical University of Ilmenau.
-Prior to joining Sivantos, he gained extensive experience working with a variety of innovative recording and sound reproduction technologies – always in order to achieve the best possible listening experience.
+Prior to joining WSA, he gained extensive experience working with a variety of innovative recording and sound reproduction technologies – always in order to achieve the best possible listening experience.

 Søren Vase Legarth, M.Sc.E.E.